 The Court of Appeal determined that Justice Edwards “appropriately cautioned” and instructed the jury.
 More to the point, it was “well within the discretion of the trial judge” to decide the plaintiff’s “criticism of the conduct” of defence counsel “did not rise to the level of causing an injustice that could only be cured by a mistrial.”
 The appeals court further noted that the defence did not challenge the amount of the verdict itself as unreasonable, which undermined their claim the jury was somehow “inflamed” by the plaintiff’s complaints.

-Contact Preszler Law If You Have Been Injured in an Ontario Motor Vehicle Accident
+Contact Preszler Injury Lawyers If You Have Been Injured in an Ontario Motor Vehicle Accident